 An IBM study estimated that organizations that contained a breach in under 30 days saved more than $1 million compared to those that took longer.

 Meanwhile, a Ponemon Institute report suggests that organizations should aim to identify a breach within 100 days.

-It found that the average cost of identifying a breach within this time was $5.99 million, but for breaches that took longer to identify, the average cost rose to $8.70 million.
+The average cost of identifying a breach within this time was $5.99 million, but for breaches that took longer to identify, the average cost rose to $8.70 million.

 There is a similar correlation in terms of containing a breach.
 Breaches that took less than 30 days to contain had an average cost of $5.87 million, but this rose to $8.83 million for breaches that took longer to contain.

 The good news is that organizations have become significantly better at containing breaches, with the average time dropping from 70 days in 2016 to 55 days.

 How are compromises detected?

 The majority of breached organizations are notified by someone other than their own staff, according to Mandiant’s M-Trends 2020 report.
 It found that 53% of breaches were discovered by an external source.

 The most common external source for identifying data breaches is law enforcement.

 Data breaches are almost always contained sooner if detected by an organization’s staff.